msternbach/Oura-Ring/README.md

 | Body Temperature       | 0.00       | 0.00        | 0.00        | 2.20        | 97.80        |
 | Resting Heart Rate     | 0.27       | 1.65        | 8.79        | 19.78       | 69.51        |

+There isn't any clear readiness contributor that I struggle with the most.
+Every single one has at least 80% of their values in the 4th and 5th quintile.
+HRV_balance has about 18% of its values in the lower three quintiles so there is area for improvement there.
+Also, my sleep related factors (sleep balance and previous night) are the only two factors without 60% of their values in the 5th quintile.
+The only way to improve those factors is to improve my sleep which I can do my addressing the findings from my other queries.

-What is sleep like after high activity?
+#### What is sleep like after high activity?
 | Activity Type | Avg Score | Std Score |
 |---------------|-----------|-----------|
 | Low Activity  | 69.26     | 5.96      |
 | High Activity | 71.28     | 6.54      |

+I do seem to sleep slightly better when I have a day where I exert high activity.
+Being more highly active might help me sleep better.

 ### Sleep Streaks:

-What is my average sleep the day after a good sleep score?
+#### What is my average sleep the day after a good sleep score?
 The day after a bad one?
 | Sleep Quality | Avg Score | Std Score |
 |---------------|-----------|-----------|
 | Good Sleep    | 70.01     | 5.34      |
 | Bad Sleep     | 68.55     | 6.47      |

+It seems that I marginally sleep better on average the next day when I have sleep score of over 70, but not enough of a difference to draw conclusions.

-Longest streak of good sleep scores?
+#### Longest streak of good sleep scores?
 | Streak Length |
 |---------------|
 | 11            |

-Longest streak of good readiness scores?
+#### Longest streak of good readiness scores?
 | Streak Length |
 |---------------|
 | 9             |